PietroGriffa/PietroGriffa/README.md

 ### It's a me, Pietro :bowtie:

-Take a look around!

-If you are interested in see more:

 <!--Welcome on the profile of another super-cool master student in Robotics at ETH Zurich.